kuben-joz/k_clique/report.md

 I tried to maximise usage of `__shared__` memory by using unions of shared storage for different things.
 One optimisation I didn't do was remember the current level bitmap for n levels instead of just 2 to reduce the number of transfers into the artifical recursion stack, which has to be in global memory.
 This applies only to the pivot kernel.

+I tried to use `const` and `restrict` where possible to allow the compiler better optimisation

 ### Parameter Selection
 Seems like 128 threads per block are optimal

 Blocks per grid are `cudaOccupancyMaxActiveBlocksPerMultiprocessor*deviceProp.multiProcessorCount*2` this seems close to optimal for the GPUs I tried, but I didn't have access to entropy in the end.
 The makefile generates code for all GPUs that this will likely be run on.

+### Last minute changes
+I had to remove:
+- `cuda::std::tie`
+- `cuda::std::make_tuple`
+- `cooperative_groups::invoke_one`

+Since these where added in cuda 12.2 and 12.0 respectivelly so I can't use them on entropy.